Does Lion's Mane Cause Headaches?

 How to Prevent Lion's Mane Headaches

-While many people take Lion’s Mane mushroom for its cognitive health benefits, some have reported that this medicinal mushroom can cause headaches.
-To make sure you're getting the most out of your daily dose of Lion’s Mane, we've compiled a list of helpful tips on preventing Lion’s Mane headaches.
+While many people take lion’s mane for its cognitive health benefits, some have reported that this medicinal mushroom can cause headaches.
+To make sure you're getting the most out of your daily dose of lion’s mane, we've compiled a list of helpful tips on preventing lion’s mane headaches.

 The first thing to consider is your dosage.
-Lion’s Mane mushroom is safe at higher doses, but as with any supplement, it is wise to start small and work your way up.
-If you take Lion’s Mane powder or supplement in capsule form, start with one gram per day and increase the dosage by one gram every few days until you feel comfortable at your highest dose.
+Lion’s mane mushroom is safe at higher doses, but as with any supplement, it is wise to start small and work your way up.
+If you take lion’s mane powder or a supplement in capsule form, start with one gram per day and increase the dosage by one gram every few days until you feel comfortable at your highest dose.

 Lion's Mane Mushroom for Migraines

-We know it sounds contradictory, but Lion's Mane mushroom is perhaps the best natural supplement for migraines.
+We know it sounds contradictory, but lion's mane mushroom is perhaps the best natural supplement for helping deal with migraines.